thasso/pyjip/docs/source/tools_and_pipelines.rst

 The execution environment
 *************************
 A tool implementation carries its own job environment.
-This options you can modify on a per-tool bases are covered in the :py:class:`~jip.profiles.Profile` class.
+This options let you to modify on a per-tool bases are covered in the :py:class:`~jip.profiles.Profile` class.
 Job profiles can also be applied *outside* of the tool implementation, when you submit or execute the tool or pipeline.
 Please note that specifying